Map The System: The MRU Systems Thinking Experience

 Your System Thinking Journey Starts Here!

-As the MTS MRU program opens its 8th annual call for students, the question is not just why apply, but rather, why miss out on the opportunity to hone your strategic and critical thinking skills to identify critical sources of life challenges you care about?
+As the Map the System MRU program opens its 9th annual call for students, the question is not just why apply, but rather, why miss out on the opportunity to hone your strategic and critical thinking skills to identify critical sources of life challenges you care about?
 And more importantly, it is a great opportunity to evoke empathy and provoke people's concern for these challenges.
-MTS is not just a competition; it's a journey that shapes individuals into holistic thinkers, change-makers, and advocates for a better world.
+MTS will be a journey for you that shapes individuals into holistic thinkers, change-makers, and advocates for a better world.
 Connect the dots, bridge the gaps, and join the MTS community, where thinking systemically is not just a skill but a way of interpreting life.

 Karen-fletcher-map-the-system-global-2023.JPG